 Capital Instrument Capital Component Main Features 1) Subordinated Sukuk Murabahah Progr to RM1.0 billion (Programme 1) amme of up The tenure of both programmes are as follows: i.
-Programme 1 - up to thirty (30) years from the date of the first issue under the Subordinated Sukuk a) Tranche 1: RM300million at 5.75% Issued on 22 April 2015 Mature on 22 April 2025 Note: Tranche 1 was called on 22 April 2020 Murabahah Programme. ii.
-Programme 2 - perpetual.
-The tenure of each issuance of the Subordinated Sukuk Murabahah under both programmes are as follows: i.
-Programme 1 - shall be not less than five (5) years and up to thirty (30) years from the issue date and b) Tranche 2: RM400million at 5.50%Issued on 15 December 2015Mature on 15 December 2025Note: Tranche 2 was called on 15December 2020 Tier 2 Capital provided that the Subordinated Sukuk Murabahah matures on or prior to the expiry of the tenure of the Subordinated Sukuk Murabahah Programme. ii.
-Programme 2 - shall be not less than five (5) years from the issue date.
-Each of the Subordinated Sukuk Murabahah may have a call option to allow the Group to redeem the relevant c) Tranche 3: RM300million at 5.08% Issued on 13 November 2017 Mature on 12 November 2027 Note: Tranche 3 was called on 14 November 2022 tranche of the Subordinated Sukuk Murabahah (in whole or in part) on any periodic profit payment date after a minimum period of five (5) years from the issue date of that tranche, subject to the relevant early redemption conditions being satisfied.
-Unsecured.
+Programme 1 - up to thirty (30) years from the date of the first issue under the Subordinated Sukuk. a) b) c) Tranche 1: RM300million at 5.75% Issued on 22 April 2015 Mature on 22 April 2025 Note: Tranche 1 was called on 22 April 2020 Tranche 2: RM400million at 5.50% Issued on 15 December 2015 Mature on 15 December 2025 Note: Tranche 2 was called on 15 December 2020 Tranche 3: RM300million at 5.08% Issued on 13 November 2017 Mature on 12 November 2027 Note: Tranche 3 was called on 14 November 2022 Tier 2 Capital of the first issue under the Subordinated Sukuk Murabahah Programme. ii.
+Programme 2 - perpetual. • The tenure of each issuance of the Subordinated Sukuk Murabahah under both programmes are as follows: i.
+Programme 1 - shall be not less than five (5) years and up to thirty (30) years from the issue date and provided that the Subordinated Sukuk Murabahah matures on or prior to the expiry of the tenure of the Subordinated Sukuk Murabahah Programme. ii.
+Programme 2 - shall be not less than five (5) years from the issue date. • Each of the Subordinated Sukuk Murabahah may have a call option to allow the Bank to redeem the relevant tranche of the Subordinated Sukuk Murabahah (in whole or in part) on any periodic profit payment date after a minimum period of five (5) years from the issue date of that tranche, subject to the relevant early redemption conditions being satisfied. • Unsecured.